PacketFire/packetfire_site/content/post/kenobi-boot2-root-writeup.md

 Success!
 I had a local account on the host!

 #### Escalating privileges
 I began to poke around on the host and managed to find a flag `user.txt` sitting right in kenobi's home directory.
-I ran through my usual CTF local enumeration steps including checking the host version, checking for sudo privs, etc... when I noticed a binary I wasn't familiar when checking for files with SUID bits.
+I followed my usual CTF local enumerating steps, which included checking the host version, sudo privs, etc. I noticed a binary I wasn't familiar with when checking for files with the SUID bits.
 I've truncated the output a bit for clarity.

 ```
 kenobi@kenobi:~$ find / -perm -4000 -type f 2>/dev/null